 The medical use of CBD is becoming more and more common.
 Research shows that it is a safe and healthy substance that can give humans and animals a plethora of beneficial health effects.

-Research also shows that CBD can help fight cancer.
-It has anticancer effects, helping to reduce the growth of cancer cell.
+- Research also shows that CBD can help fight cancer.
+It has anti-cancer effects, helping to reduce the growth of cancer cells.
 It can also help reduce nausea and boost appetite, making it useful for cancer patients- especially those going through chemotherapy.